snmptt/snmptt/snmptt/docs/snmptt.md

 "Compaq Drive Array Spare Drive on controller 3, bus 0, bay 3 status is Failed."
 ```

-SNMPTT can log to any of the following destinations: text log, syslog, Windows Event log or a SQL database such as MySQL, PostreSQL or an ODBC accessible database such as Microsoft SQL.
+SNMPTT can log to any of the following destinations: text log, syslog, Windows Event log or a SQL database such as MySQL, MariaDB, PostreSQL or an ODBC accessible database such as Microsoft SQL.
 External programs can also be run to pass th  e translated trap to an email client, paging software, Nagios, Icinga etc.

 In addition to variable substitution, SNMPTT allows complex configurations allowing: